 Integrate your passion for helping people, your Christian beliefs, and professional therapeutic skills.
 Apply today to begin your journey toward this rewarding profession.
 Or contact the Admissions Office with any questions.

 The Master of Arts in Counseling degree at Harding School of Theology gives you the academic training you need to sit for the Marriage and Family Therapy (MFT) or the Licensed Professional Counseling (LPC) exams in the state of Tennessee and other states.
 The degree also meets requirements for Mental Health Services Provider (MHSP).

 The MA in Counseling program is flexible, allowing you to work at your own pace.
-As a full-time student, you’ll take three or four courses each semester and earn your degree in two to three years.
+As a full-time student, you’ll take three courses each semester and earn your degree in three years.
 If you are a part-time student, you’ll take one or two courses each semester, and take a little longer.

 If you have a good academic track record (we’ll look at your GPA and GRE scores) and potential as a counselor (we’ll look at your references), generous donors who believe in HST and in you may provide scholarship assistance to help you pay for your training.

 Click here to learn how to begin, or keep reading for more information.